-The sale was not just about a watch—it marked a turning point in the perception of timepieces as a serious asset class.
-Until then, watches were often viewed as luxury accessories or niche collectibles, but the Rolex Daytona auction proved they could compete with fine art, rare wine, and classic cars as a category of alternative investment.
+The sale was about far more than a watch.
+It marked a turning point in how timepieces are perceived as a serious asset class.
+Until that moment, watches were often viewed as luxury accessories or niche collectibles.
+The Rolex Daytona auction proved they could compete with fine art, rare wine, and classic cars as a genuine alternative investment category.

-As Aurel Bacs, the auctioneer who led the sale, famously said after the hammer fell: “This is not just a watch, it is history.”
-That statement captures why the Paul Newman Daytona matters—not only as a piece of horology but also as an investment story that changed the dynamics of the market forever.
+As Aurel Bacs, the auctioneer who led the sale, famously said after the hammer fell, “This is not just a watch, it is history.”
+That statement captures exactly why the Paul Newman Daytona matters — not only as a piece of horology but as an investment story that changed the dynamics of the market forever.

 Table of Contents